 The final program of our Transylvania food and wine tour is very flexible.
 It is designed as a round trip, which can start and finish anywhere on the itinerary.

 Our custom food and wine tour of Transylvania is a 6-days trip.
 This way, we will have enough time to profoundly explore the region, at a comfortable pace.
 We will travel around the area, from Sibiu to Sighisoara and Brasov.
 For longer or shorter tours, we can adjust the itinerary to your time frame.

-The price for our 6 days tour starts from 435 EUR/person.
-This price is valid for a group of 8 persons and for a cost of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+The price starts from 430 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
 Please see below the price per person, depending on the group size.
 The meals, other than breakfast, are not included in the price.
-You can expect to pay an average of 10-15 euros/ lunch or dinner, depending on the city and type of restaurant.
+You can expect to pay an average of 10-15 euros/for lunch or dinner, depending on the city and type of restaurant.
 The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
 Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us..